jlperona-teaching/ecs390-fall19/seminars/week10.md

 * Other resources to improve your teaching ability
 * Presentation and lecture skills
 * Teaching strategies and their contextuality
-* Universal Design for Learning (UDL) and accessibility
+* Universal Design for Learning (UDL), accessibility, and inclusiveness

 I'm glad to see that people learned a variety of things from this course!